twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ### NETWORK STATEMENTS
 - Must match an EXACT prefix
 - add/inject routes to the BGP table from Routing table
-- Doesn't interfere with neighbors like IGPs
+- Doesn't interfere with neighbors like iBGPs
 - NO wildcard logic (subnet mask syntax)
 - network commands work differently in BGP compared to ospf and eigrp
 	- It specifies what network to announce.